Irish deaths: civil registration

 Perhaps an address that hasn't previously been noted, the married surname of a daughter, an unexpected occupation, or the name of some other 'long-lost' relative you either didn't know existed or thought had emigrated.

-Where to start
+Where to start?

 Without such information as a starting point, and especially with a common name, searching the index could be a labourious and possibly fruitless task.

 In the early years of the civil registration system in Ireland, deaths were often reported late so it is always worth looking in the Late Registration section (and possibly the Marine deaths section, too, if your ancestors were seafarers) at the back of each volume before moving onto the next one.

 So where can you view these indexes?

-Irish deaths: registers
+Irish deaths: online databases

 Because civil records of Irish deaths don't often further genealogical research (due to the paucity of genealogical information they contain), there has not been the same clamour from family historians to rush data online.
-This is improving, however.

 Irish death certificates